BIAM Model School and College, Bogura

 BIAM Model School and College is an educational institution located in Bogra District, Bangladesh.
 It operates under the Bangladesh Institute of Administration and Management (BIAM) Foundation.
 The educational institution is located in the Nishindara suburb of Bogra.
 The institute started its educational activities in 2006.

 In 2014, it ranked among the top 20 schools under the Board of Intermediate and Secondary Education, Rajshahi in terms of results.

-Teachers

-Mr. Mustafizur Rahman is the principal of the school.
-The institution has more than 123 teachers in the college, secondary and primary branches.

-Unexpected events
+On 11 February 2019, a teacher and three students were stabbed during the annual sports competition at BIAM Model School and College.

+Criticism

-On 11 February 2019, a teacher and three external students were stabbed by miscreants during the annual sports competition at BIAM Model School and College,.
-In addition, reports of extra fees being paid in the name of session fees and development fees during admissions to several schools and colleges in Bogra in defiance of the High Court order came up in various media, including BIAM Model High School and College.
+Reports of extra fees being paid in the name of session fees and development fees during admissions to several schools and colleges in Bogra in defiance of the High Court order came up in various media, including BIAM Model High School and College.